Chicago Newspaper strike of 1912: Joining the strike

 The Chicago Newspapers stood with Hearst and locked pressmen out.
 Only the Scripps-McRae Day Book and the socialist newspapers kept their contracts with the pressmen.
 Web Pressmen Union No.7 were locked out, and also stripped of the bargaining rights with Chicago publishers.
 On May 3, 1912 the Stereotypers' Union No.4, The Delivery and Mail Drivers' Union, and the Newsboys Union joined the walkout.

-The International Stereotypers' and Electrotypers' Union of North America did not sanction the strike and ordered the local Chicago Stereotypers' Union No. 4 back to work while Union No.4 did not want to work with scabs or under police protection.
+The International Stereotypers' and Electrotypers' Union of North America did not sanction the strike and ordered the local Chicago Stereotypers' Union No. 4 back to work, while Union No.4 did not want to work with scabs or under police protection.

-The Typographical Union No. 16 where pressured into joining the strike, and put it to a vote on May 19, 1912, but voted to remain on the job and honor their existing contracts.
+The Typographical Union No. 16 were pressured into joining the strike, and put it to a vote on May 19, 1912, but voted to remain on the job and honor their existing contracts.
 Berry saw that as a blow to side with the publishers that "are bending every means to disrupt the organizations they have locked out."
 The Chicago Federation of Labor stood behind the pressmen strike and on June 2, 1912 they called out Union No. 16 for staying on the job.

 The publishers continued to stand behind Hearst and placed the blame on the pressmen for breaking their contracts and not using the proper recourses for challenging the contract.
 Police were used to protect those willing to work on the presses by enforcing the distribution of papers.
 Violence erupted, caused by the special guards hired by the publishers, and resulted in four deaths and others seriously wounded.

 The strike continues

 Samuel Gomers called a meeting of the three major printing trade unions: pressmen, stereotypers, and typographers.
-Both local and national officers were in attendance including John Fitzpatrick, president of Chicago Federation of Labor.
+Both local and national officers were in attendance, including John Fitzpatrick, president of Chicago Federation of Labor.
 Berry presented the pressmen's' grievances, and the typographical union defended their stance in not joining the strike.
-Gompers met with the publishers in order to start negotiations of the strike but the publishers would not deal with the pressmen.
+Gompers met with the publishers in order to start negotiations of the strike, but the publishers would not deal with the pressmen.

 Berry attempted to widen the strike but was rejected.
-Also the conditions of New York would not allow for a strike, even though they would want that strike to "force a settlement in Chicago".
-At the convention Berry was warned about extending the strike to all Hearst papers, because they would not be able to hold out against Hearst.
+Also, the conditions of New York would not allow for a strike, even though they would want that strike to "force a settlement in Chicago".
+At the convention, Berry was warned about extending the strike to all Hearst papers, because they would not be able to hold out against Hearst.

-The AFL called for an end to the pressmen strike and once again attempted to negotiate with the publishers which they declined.
+The AFL called for an end to the pressmen strike and once again attempted to negotiate with the publishers, which they declined.
 The strike ended in November with the newsboys and delivery drivers back to work.
 The stereotypers signed a new contract with the Chicago publishers.
-The pressmen were left alone in the strike while the jobs where filled by nonunion pressmen.
+The pressmen were left alone in the strike while the jobs were filled by nonunion pressmen.